All Products

 Select either System Generated or Custom for key generation.

-• System Generated: The system automatically generates the key value, requiring no manual input.
+• System Generated: The system generates the key value automatically.

-• Custom: Allows for manual entry of the key value and other parameters.
+• Custom: Manually enter the key value and parameters.

 • Key Value: Enter a custom key value.
-The key's length must correspond with the chosen Key Length.
-For instance, a 128-bit key requires 16 characters, so the key value must not exceed 16 bytes.
-For additional information on key lengths and their byte equivalents, refer to encryption and decryption algorithm examples.
+The length must match the selected Key Length.
+For example, a 128-bit key requires a value of up to 16 bytes. encryption and decryption algorithm examples.

 Note

-If the key length from the previous data system does not match, it is necessary to understand the original system's key padding method and manually adjust it to the required length.
+If the key length from the previous data system does not match, check the original system's key padding method and manually adjust to the required length.

 • For encryption and decryption algorithms like SM2 or RSA, configure the following: